Dates

 - Entirely removes tables, footnotes, images, and HTML elements.

-- `strip_tags` removes all HTML tags from a string.
-Unlike `remove_html` this doesn't remove the content within the tags.
+Removes **all** HTML tags from a string.
+Content within the tag is preserved.

 - Use `strip_tags:("p,strong,em")` to keep specific tags.